Get in touch 0117 325 0526

 The employee appealed against the redundancy.
 By the time of the appeal hearing he had been provided with his selection scores, but not those of his colleagues.
 He was unsuccessful at appeal and brought a Tribunal claim for unfair dismissal.

-Tribunal decision: The Tribunal said the employee had been fairly dismissed.
-It acknowledged that he had not been provided with his selection scores before his dismissal but found that this procedural flaw had been rectified at the appeal stage.
+The Tribunal said the employee had been fairly dismissed.
+Although he had not been provided with his selection scores before his dismissal, this procedural flaw had been rectified at the appeal stage.

 The Tribunal also did not accept the employee’s criticisms of the selection pool or the redundancy criteria and the employee was unable to show that he should have scored higher than he actually did.